Floor scrubber: Floor buffers and polishers

 When floor scrubbing machines became more available to many types of facilities, there was a need to cover a different type of flooring.
 Floor buffers or rotary floor machines use rotary brushes of a soft material to clean, scrub, and polish linoleum surfaces.
 For marble and wood floors, floor polishers may be used to apply protective coating to the floor.

 Floor burnisher is the term for a high speed floor buffer that rotates its pad at over 1000 RPM.

-Closely resembling a large upright, wide-based vacuum cleaner with handlebar controls and requiring two-handed steering by beginners, a floor buffer uses one or more variable-speed circular rotary brushes to dislodge dirt and dust from and apply a polished finish to flat surfaces.
+Closely resembling a large upright, wide-based vacuum cleaner with handlebar controls, a floor buffer uses one or more variable-speed circular rotary brushes to dislodge dirt and dust from and apply a polished finish to flat surfaces.
 They have a large, round scrubbing pad which is spun in one direction by a small motor, usually mounted directly over the center of the pad.

 Larger powered floor buffers are used in schools, hospitals, offices and public buildings.
 These have wheels and are powered to allow the user to easily move and clean items stuck on floors.
 Scaled-down versions are available for home use and often sold as hard floor cleaners.